HAugustijn/MiniMotif/README.md

 ## Project Description

-Minimotif is a tool that detects transcription factor binding sites in a given genome.
+MiniMotif is a tool that detects transcription factor binding sites in a given genome.

-Minimotif detects transcription factor binding sites (TFBS) in a given genome, by combining the power of Position Weight Matrices (PWMs) and profile Hidden Markov Models (pHMMs).
+MiniMotif detects transcription factor binding sites (TFBS) in a given genome, by combining the power of Position Weight Matrices (PWMs) and profile Hidden Markov Models (pHMMs).
 If the binding site of interest is gapless, then a Position Weight Matrix (PWM) is created and the tool MOODS is used to find any occurrences of the motif within the genome.
 Alternatively, if the binding site contains gaps (i.e. sigma factor binding sites with variable spacer length), then MiniMotif constructs profile Hidden Markov Models (pHMMs) and interrogates the genome with the nhmmscan flavor of HMMER.
 In addition, it allows the scanning of a genome with a premade set of TFBSs.

 ## Requirements